ashutoshbodade/edshare-techathon/README.md

 -login using mobile and otp so need to remember password

 # demo
+[Youtube Demo Video](https://youtu.be/lG9Qc--hbJA) to view app demo

- you can download apk from this repo and use it for demo view
+you can also download apk

  # project setup
  you need to clone this project and cofigure firebase for firestore database, storage, authentication using mobile and firebase cloud messanging.